michaelxwang/michaelxwang.github.io/cat/tax/_posts/2021-12-31-tax-check-list.md

 - Adoption expenses.
 - Alimony paid.
-- Moving expenses (for military move, and move to followingstates) if you drove, you can use mileage plus hotel; if you flew, the air ticket.
+- Moving expenses (for military move, and move to following states) if you drove, you can use mileage plus hotel; if you flew, the air ticket.

   The states that allows moving expenses include: